-What is your view on the Indian quickservice restaurant (QSR) space, companies like Westlife, Burger King or Dominos?
+What is your view on the Indian quick-service restaurant (QSR) space?
 Is it attractive, given the easing of lockdowns and expected pent-up demand?

-Vinay: We used to own Jubilant Foodworks, which is the Dominos franchise in India.
-I think it is a very high quality business with a good management team.
-It is just that the valuations are very expensive and we sold it when it got too expensive for us.
-On Westlife, which is the McDonald's franchise in India, I have reservations on the governance side and also the high royalty rate that Westlife has to pay to McDonald's.
+Vinay: There is a major Pizza Franchise in India, which is a very high quality business with a good management team.
+It is just that the valuations are very expensive.
+On the major Fast-Food Burger franchise in India, I have reservations on the governance side and also the high royalty rate that they have to pay.

-Jubilant Foodworks has to pay a royalty to Dominos too, but at a much lower rate than Westlife pays to McDonald's.
-And the average bill for a pizza at Jubilant is much higher versus a burger at Westlife.
-That makes the margins easier, in the case of Jubilant versus Westlife.
-But it will be a challenge to improve their margins in the long term and the valuations are ridiculous in that context.
+The Pizza Franchisee has to pay a royalty too, but at a much lower rate than the Fast-Food Burger Franchisee.
+And the average bill for a pizza is much higher versus a burger.
+That makes the margins easier.
+But it will be a challenge to improve their margins in the long term and the valuations are too high in that context.1

-Burger King was listed recently, but I find myself misaligned because the parent is owned by private equity and this business, which is listed in India, is also owned by private equity.
+Another major Fast-Food Burger Franchisee was listed recently, but I find myself misaligned because the parent is owned by a private equity firm and this business, which is listed in India, is also owned by private equity.
 Private equity firms tend to have a short-term time horizon on their businesses, which we do not like.
 They have quite aggressive targets on store openings, which I do not agree with.
 So, I would wait and watch to see how things go.